 Ever since two former Mercedes-Benz engineers founded the company in 1967, AMG’s fortunes have been based on one thing only: performance.
 With performance being the company’s foundation, AMG set out on a mission that its founders, Hans Werner Aufrecht and Erhard Melcher, probably never imagined was possible.
 That mission focused on becoming one of the world’s most renowned tuning houses with worldwide recognition, that created a tremendous impact on automotive industry.

-Which One Is The Best AMG Mercedes Ever?
+Which One Is The Best Mercedes-Benz AMG Ever?

 1971 300 SEL 6.8L AMG “The Red Pig”